Kansas State Wildcats football: Bill Snyder Family Stadium

 Kansas State's final stage of the Bill Snyder Family Stadium master plan was completed prior to the 2021 football season with the addition of the Shamrock Zone on the south end of the stadium.
 This addition connects the stadium's south endzone luxury seating to Bramlage Coliseum; known as the Legends Club.

-Kansas State's longest home winning streak in the stadium was a 26-game streak from 1996 to 2000.
-On November 11, 2000, 53,811 fans witnessed Kansas State's 29–28 win over Nebraska; this remains the largest crowd in the stadium's history, and also the largest attendance for any collegiate sporting event in the state of Kansas.
+Kansas State’s longest home winning streak at the stadium was a 26-game run between 1996 and 2000.
+On November 11, 2000, a crowd of 53,811 spectators witnessed Kansas State’s 29–28 victory over Nebraska.
+This remains both the largest attendance in the stadium’s history and the highest recorded crowd for any collegiate sporting event in the state of Kansas.

 Rivalries

+Colorado

+Colorado leads the series 45–21–1.
+Both former Big 8 and Big 12 rivals Kansas State played annually against each other in all sports from 1948 to 2010.

+In 2016, Colorado football announced a renewed rivalry series between Kansas State in a home-and-home series in 2027 and 2028.
+Following Colorado's announcement that it would rejoin the Big 12 starting in 2024, the two will likely play as regular conference opponents, earlier than the series that was previously scheduled.
+On November 1, 2023, the Big 12 announced the opponents for the 2024 through 2027 seasons, with Colorado and Kansas State scheduled to meet in 2024, 2025, and 2026.